Greater Edmonton Junior Roller Derby Association: Come Roll With Us.

 All of our registration is done online.
 Once you register online and set up a Team Snap account that will be the main source of league communications as well.

 Gear required for junior roller derby is a mouth guard, CSA approved helmet, knee and elbow pads, wrist guards and of course quad roller skates.
-You can purchase all of your roller derby needs from Bad Girlfriend skates.
-They offer affordable full skater packages as well.
+You can purchase all of your roller derby needs from Bad Girlfriend skates or One Stop Derby Shop.

 We are excited to have you COME ROLL WITH US and want your experience to be a good one.
 Please do not hesitate to contact me if you have any questions.

-Payments can be made online via PayPal (preferred method – GEJRDA@gmail.com) or in person with check or cash.
+Payments can be made online via PayPal (preferred method – GEJRDA@gmail.com) or in person with cheque or cash.

 I joined Roller Derby when I was eleven years old.
 Instantly, the sport became my favourite activity.
 I wore my roller skates in the house, running into walls and bumping into appliances.
 I knew from here on that I would never stop loving the sport.
 After two years of bumps, bruises and unconditional love for derby, something changed, I began to question my sexual orientation.
 As a questioning and confused 13 year old, finding out that LGBTQ+ people were highly accepted in this sport came as a huge relief.
 I remember being at an E-ville game and hearing people talk about a player, and her girlfriend and thinking “She’s gay and they’re okay with it?”.
 When I finally did come out, my teammates and coaches offered me nothing but unconditional love and support.
 Along with support and love from coaches and teammates Derby continues to help me with things like my anxiety.
 Social anxiety has always been a huge problem for me, but I found that in derby, it wasn’t.
 I started with baby steps, such as asking the more experienced girls for tips.
 After a short while I began to feel much more comfortable and started having casual conversations with the girls.
 Before long, I had started making friends.
 Thanks to Roller Derby, I met one of my best friends, Morgan Mayhem.
 It all started while doing sprint laps.
 I had tripped and slid out right in front of her, and she jumped right over me!
 At our water break I skated over to apologize for almost killing her on her first practice.
 We started laughing and talking and from there on, she was my jammer and I was her 4.